stevanm/kNN_Classifier/README.md

 - The second part is game simulation for one player and one AI player.
 AI for the first time see player, and compete with him.

-- AI player is implemented using neural network by tensorflow library.
+- AI player is implemented using neural network by TensorFlow library.